GYUHO Lee © 2026

 Aerial view of a meandering river in a snowy landscape.

-Tested the initial structure and user flow through early wireframes before high-fidelity design.
+Built the first end-to-end skeleton in wireframes to lock structure and flow before high-fidelity design.

 View PDF